-MUS 16 PHILHARMONIC ORCHESTRA
+MUS 16 PHILHARMONIC ORCHESTRA 1.0 Units

 This course is for the study, rehearsal, and public performance of the standard Classical orchestra literature, with an emphasis on the development of skills needed to perform within an ensemble.
 Different literature is studied each semester so that different technical, historical and artistic issues are addressed.
 Attendance at all scheduled performances is required.
-Audition required.